corinnna/ENT-Surgery-Support-Chatbot-4ZP6A-Capstone/README.md

 #### Topic:
 ENT-Surgery-Support-Chatbot
 Supervised by Dr. Denise Geiskkovitch (geiskkod@mcmaster.ca), Dr. Charles Welch (cwelch@mcmaster.ca), and Dr. Mehdi Moradi (moradm4@mcmaster.ca)
-In collaboration with Dr. Benjamin van der Woerd
+In collaboration with Dr. Benjamin van der Woerd (vanderw@mcmaster.ca)

 Note: This topic is a merge between two of the listed potential projects: Language Model for an ENT Surgery Chatbot (Topic #15) and Chatbot Application for ENT Surgery Patients (Topic #14)